forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Minority Rights in the Ukraine
 [in work]

-> Likely a ceasefire is a requirement to discuss this topic officially.

 #### Language Situation in the Ukraine
 * Wikipedia on the language policy in the Ukraine <https://en.wikipedia.org/wiki/Language_policy_in_Ukraine>